tc39/proposal-smart-pipelines/readme.md

 A pipe operator between two expressions forms a <dfn>pipe expression</dfn>.
 One or more pipe expressions in a chain form a <dfn>pipeline</dfn>.
 For each pipe expression, the expression before the pipe is the pipeline’s <dfn>left-hand side (LHS)</dfn>; the expression after the pipe is its <dfn>right-hand side (RHS)</dfn>.
 The pipe operator is said <dfn>to pipeline</dfn> the LHS’s value <dfn>through</dfn> the RHS expression, where “pipeline” here is used as a verb.

-The special token `#` is a <dfn>placeholder</dfn>: it is a nullary operator that acts as a special variable.
-A pipeline’s RHS may form an inner lexical scope—called the pipeline’s <dfn>RHS scope</dfn>—within which the placeholder is implicitly bound to the value of the LHS.
-When
+The special token `#` is a <dfn>topic variable</dfn>: it is a nullary operator that acts as a special variable.
+The topic variable is *not* an identifier and cannot be manually declared (`const #` is a syntax error), nor can it be assigned with a value (`# = 3` is a syntax error).
+Instead, the topic variable may be implicitly, lexically bound using a pipeline.
+When a pipeline’s RHS is in <dnf>topic-variable style</dfn>, the RHS forms an inner lexical scope—called the pipeline’s <dfn>RHS scope</dfn>—within which the topic variable is implicitly bound to the value of the LHS, acting as a **placeholder** for the LHS’s value.

-Alternatively, you may omit the RHS’s placeholders if the RHS is just a simple reference to a function or constructor, such as with `… |> capitalize` and `… |> new User.Message` from the preceding example.
-The RHS would then be called as a unary function or constructor, without having to use the placeholder as an explicit argument.
+Alternatively, you may omit the RHS’s topic variables if the RHS is just a simple reference to a function or constructor, such as with `… |> capitalize` and `… |> new User.Message` from the preceding example.
+The RHS would then be called as a unary function or constructor, without having to use the topic variable as an explicit argument.
 This is called [<dfn>tacit style</dfn> or <dfn>point-free style</dfn>](https://en.wikipedia.org/wiki/Tacit_programming).
 When a pipe is in tacit style, the RHS is called a <dfn>tacit function</dfn> or a <dfn>tacit constructor</dfn>, depending on if it starts with `new`.

 ## Loose precedence
 The pipe operator’s precedence is quite loose.
 It is tighter than assignment (`=`, `+=`, …), generator `yield` and `yield *`, and sequence `,`; and it is looser than logical ternary conditional (`… ? … : …`), logical and/or `&&`/`||`, bitwise and/or/xor, `&`/`|`/`^`, equality/inequality `==`/`===`/`!=`/`!==`, and every other type of expression.